RonCollins-MM/alx-high_level_programming/0x0C-python-almost_a_circle/README.md

-Refreshing all key concepts in python before beginning a large project
+This is a summary project to refresh the key conepts in Python before the AirBnB project.